Diagnostik- und Forschungszentrum

 • Funded by: Med Uni Graz

-• Project partner: AGES – Austrian Agency for Health and Food Safety
+• Project partners: Werner Ruppitsch, Medical University of Innsbruck, AGES – Austrian Agency for Health and Food Safety

 • Funded by: Med Uni Graz